-Sarah Grant is a student at Harvard Law School and previously spent five years on active duty in the Marine Corps.
+Sarah Grant is a graduate of Harvard Law School and previously spent five years on active duty in the Marine Corps.
 She holds an MPhil in International Relations from the University of Cambridge and a BS in International Relations from the United States Naval Academy.
 The views expressed here are her own and do not reflect those of the Department of Defense, the Marine Corps, or any other agency of the United States Government.

 Subscribe to this Lawfare contributor via RSS.

 This week, the Justice Department announced a superseding indictment charging WikiLeaks founder Julian Assange with 17 counts of violating the Espionage Act and one count of conspiring to violate the Computer Fraud and Abuse Act.
 Jack Goldsmith noted that a successful prosecution of Assange will have adverse implications for mainstream U.S. news publications’ efforts to solicit, receive and publish classified information.